Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 I've been told I just need to let my baby cry.
 What do you actually do?

-What I actually do: I read your baby's biology and your family's situation, I lay out the viable options for change, I help you choose an approach that fits your nervous system and your values, and then I coach you through holding it consistently.
-The work is structured—but the structure is yours.
+I don't tell you to leave the room and wait it out.
+I also don't tell you that no method works and you should just keep going as you are.
+Both are extremes that fail families.
+What I actually do: read your baby's biology and your family's situation, lay out the viable options, help you choose an approach that fits your nervous system and your values, then coach you through holding it consistently.
+The work is structured — but the structure is yours.

 Are you certified?

 I hold certifications and trainings as a birth and postpartum doula, lactation educator, and childbirth educator, with 10+ years of experience and 250+ families behind me.
 I trained and was mentored as a sleep practitioner under Moorea Malatt (Sleep Counseling Institute, formerly Sleep Savvy).
-The approach I hold now grew from that foundation—informed by my work across the perinatal space and the families I've supported from pregnancy through early childhood.
+The approach I hold now grew from that foundation.
+I don't hold a formal sleep-consultant certification, and that's deliberate — most certifications teach behaviorist protocols I don't use.
+My approach is somatic, biology-first, and attachment-aware, built through years of practice and refinement.
+What families pay for is what I've actually learned holding 250+ families through this work.

 I've tried sleep training before and it didn't work.
 Or it felt wrong.

-You're not alone—this is one of the most common situations I see.
-Most parents who arrive here have tried something.
-Maybe you bought an online course and implemented it carefully, but your baby was more complex than the curriculum could address.
-Maybe you hired a sleep consultant who sent you a plan that didn't work in the middle of the night.
-Maybe you got two nights into a method, baby cried for an hour, you couldn't take it, you brought baby into bed, and now you feel like you failed.
+You're not alone — this is one of the most common situations I see.
+Maybe you bought a course and implemented it carefully, but your baby was more complex than the curriculum could address.
+Maybe a consultant sent a plan that didn't work at 2am.
+Maybe you got two nights in, baby cried for an hour, you couldn't take it, and now you feel like you failed.
+You didn't fail.
+The approach didn't fit.
+Maybe nobody told you what to expect, or two nights isn't enough time for the change to land.
+That's the work we do together — figuring out what actually fits, and giving it real time.

 My baby used to sleep.
 Now they don't.
 What happened?